Carolyn Caprioni, RN, BSN

 rpersinger@yapinc.org

-Ryanne Persinger is a journalist with a broad range of communications experience.
+Ryanne Persinger is an experienced journalist with a broad range of communications experience.
 Prior to joining YAP in 2021, she was a marketing and communications coordinator at a technical college.
-She also worked in Harrisburg, Pa. as a media specialist for the Pennsylvania House of Representatives Democratic Caucus and taught mass communications at a small private liberal arts college in South Carolina.
-Ryanne’s work has appeared in newspapers in Charlotte, Philadelphia, and Visalia and Tulare, communities in her home state of California.
+She also worked as a media specialist for the Pennsylvania House of Representatives and taught mass communications at a small private liberal arts college in South Carolina.
+Ryanne’s work has appeared in newspapers in Charlotte, Philadelphia, and in Visalia and Tulare, communities in her home state of California.
 She is a graduate of Johnson C. Smith University and earned her master’s degree in journalism from Florida A&M University.

 cpowell@yapinc.org